openstack/python-openstackclient/doc/source/command-beta.rst

         """Display example details

            (Caution: This is a beta command and subject to change.
-            Use global option --enable-beta-commands to enable
+            Use global option --os-beta-command to enable
             this command)
         """